 4. Quick Defect Resolution

-Regression test automation, when done in Agile way of delivery, often provides the feedback after every execution, thereby ensuring that defects are regularly rectified or taken care of and the piece of software is defect free before going to production.
+Regression test automation, when done in Agile way of delivery, often provides feedback after every execution, thereby ensuring that defects are regularly rectified or taken care of and the piece of software is defect-free before going to production.

 Common approach taken to Automate Regression Testing